mks65/slides/31_cisco.md

 ---
 template: main

-__Link Layer: A brief history of physical connections__

 __Token Ring__

 Each computer is connected in a ring to each other.

 Only one computer has command of network resources at a time.
 This is called "having the token”.

 The network sends a "token" throughout the ring, which contains the identity of the computer allowed to use the network.
-All other computers must wait to use the network.
+All other computers must wait to send data over the network.

 .center[![token](assets/l31_token.png)]

 ---
 template: main

-##### Link Layer: A brief history of physical connections

 __Ethernet__

 Multiple computers connect to a single hub or switch.

-Hub
-* Broadcasts the data to all the computers
+Hub: Broadcasts the data to all the computers

-Switch
-* Sends data to a specific computer
+Switch: Sends data to a specific computer

 .center[![ethernet](assets/l31_ethernet.png)]